2024 Miami Grand Prix

 The 2024 Miami Grand Prix (officially known as the Formula 1 Crypto.com Miami Grand Prix 2024) was a Formula One motor race held on May 5, 2024, at the Miami International Autodrome in Miami Gardens, Florida.
 It was the sixth round of the 2024 Formula One World Championship and the second Grand Prix weekend of the season to utilise the sprint format.

 Max Verstappen of Red Bull Racing won the sprint from pole position.
-He also took pole position for the main race, but finished second to Lando Norris of McLaren, who took his maiden Grand Prix win on his 110th race start.
+He also took pole position for the main race, but finished second to Lando Norris of McLaren, who took his maiden Grand Prix win on his 110th race start after a second place in the previous Grand Prix.
 Charles Leclerc of Ferrari finished third.
 The race marked McLaren's first victory since Daniel Ricciardo won the 2021 Italian Grand Prix.
 The three-day race weekend was attended by 275,000 people, which set a new attendance record for the Miami Grand Prix.

+Verstappen extended his points advantage in the World Drivers' Championship over teammate Sergio Pérez to 33 points.
+Red Bull extended their lead in the World Constructors' Championship to 62 points over Ferrari.

 Background

 The event was held at the Miami International Autodrome in Miami Gardens for the third time in the circuit's history, across the weekend on May 3–5.
 The Grand Prix was the sixth round of the 2024 Formula One World Championship, the third running of the Miami Grand Prix, and the first time that it featured the sprint format.